beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 # Tornado FPGA Support #

-Tornado supports execution and prototyping with OpenCL compatible Intel/Altera FPGAs.
-For debuging you can use common IDEs from Java ecosystem.
+Tornado supports execution and prototyping with OpenCL compatible Intel and Xilinx FPGAs.
+For debugging you can use common IDEs from Java ecosystem.

 **IMPORTANT NOTE:** The minimum input size to run on the FPGA is 64 elements (which correspondonds internally with the local work size in OpenCL).